Wolox/metrics/iOS-coverage-script/README.md

  - SCHEME: we must add the scheme where we will run the tests.

-## Include pre-commit script:
+## Include pre-cpushommit script:

 Git allow us to run scripts when commiting or pushing.
-If you want to include the *pre-commit* **git-hook**, go to the hidden *.git* folder, located at the root of the repository.
+If you want to include the *pre-push* **git-hook**, go to the hidden *.git* folder, located at the root of the repository.
 Once there, go to `hooks` folder, and overwrite the default *pre-commit* hook with the one in this repo.
-Then, the pre-commit hook calls an script that reads the code-coverage file, takes the coverage percentage, and writes it into a json file.
-In order to work, the pre-commit searchs that script in the project root directory.
+Then, the pre-push hook calls an script that reads the code-coverage file, takes the coverage percentage, and writes it into a json file.
+In order to work, the pre-push searchs that script in the project root directory.
 The script name is *test*.

 ## Troubleshooting